mboyea/www-mboyea-com/README.md

 | `start` | Start the app locally |
 | `test` | Test the app is working as expected |

+**Note:** Currently you cannot run scripts that use `podman` to create a container while offline.
+For more information, see [github.com/containers/podman/issues/23566](https://github.com/containers/podman/issues/23566).

 #### Deployment (Fly.io)

 During the first deployment, secret credentials will be stored in a file named `.env`.